-1. Approval of Material - Approval of materials is required prior to use.
+1. Approval of Material - In accordance with Standard Specifications Section 1-06 approval of materials is required prior to use.
 Materials will be approved by the Qualified Products List or Request for Approval of Material DOT Form 350-071.
 Be certain to verify that the product is in fact qualified for its intended use and the product is listed under the appropriate specification.

-RAM Approval - Submittal requirements for geogrid and geotextile products proposed for use in permanent geosynthetic retaining walls or reinforced slopes, refer to Standard Specifications Section 9-33.4(1).

-- 2. Preliminary Samples A preliminary sample of the material will be required only if coded on the Request for Approval of Material DOT Form 350-071. - 3.
-Acceptance a.
-Underground Drainage
+- a.
+Underground Drainage, Separation, Soil Stabilization, Permanent Erosion Control, Ditch Lining, Prefabricated Drainage Mat, and Permanent Geosynthetic Retaining Walls, Reinforced Slopes, Reinforced Embankments, and other Geosynthetic Reinforcement Applications Refer to Standard Specification Section 9-33.4(1) for submittal requirements. - b.
+Temporary Geosynthetics (Geotextile and Geogrid) Applications Approval of material is not required. - 2.
+Preliminary Samples A preliminary sample of the material will be required only if coded on the Request for Approval of Material DOT Form 350-071.

-- i.
+- a.
+Underground Drainage - i.
 Less than 100 SY Acceptance shall be by the Manufacturer's Certificate of Compliance per Section 9-1.4D. - ii.
 100 SY and greater Materials shall be accepted on receipt of "Satisfactory" test reports from the State Materials Laboratory. - b.
-Temporary or Permanent Geosynthetic Retaining Walls and Reinforced Slopes and Embankments over Soft Ground - Materials shall be accepted on receipt of "Satisfactory" test reports from the State Materials Laboratory. - c.
-Soil Stabilization and Separation, Permanent Erosion Control, and Prefabricated Drainage Mat - Acceptance shall be by the Manufacturer's Certificate of Compliance per Section 9-1.4D. - d.
-Temporary Erosion Control Materials Visual Acceptance per Section 9-1.4C. - 4.
-Field Inspection Field verify per Section 9-1.5.
-Check each roll of geotextile fabric for proper identification as shown on either the Manufacturer's Certificate of Compliance or on the State Materials Laboratory test report.
+Geosynthetic Reinforcement in Permanent Geosynthetic Retaining Walls, Reinforced Slopes, Reinforced Embankments, and other Geosynthetic Reinforcement Applications - Materials shall be accepted on receipt of "Satisfactory" test reports from the State Materials Laboratory. - c.
+Separation, Soil Stabilization, Permanent Erosion Control, Ditch Lining, and Prefabricated Drainage Mat Acceptance shall be by the Manufacturer's Certificate of Compliance per Section 9-1.4D. - d.
+Temporary Erosion Control Materials Visual Acceptance per Section 9-1.4C.

+4. Field Inspection - Field verify per Section 9-1.5.
+Check each roll of geosynthetic fabric for proper identification as shown on either the Manufacturer's Certificate of Compliance or on the State Materials Laboratory test report.

 - 5. Specification Requirements See Standard Specifications Section 9-33.
 Review contract documents to determine if supplemental specifications apply. - 6.
-Other Requirements If seams are sewn in the field, refer to 9-33.4(5) for sampling and testing requirements.
+Other Requirements If seams are sewn in the field, refer to Standard Specifications Section 9-33.4(5) for sampling and testing requirements.